 Right Care Challenge

-Open to health and social care teams ensuring people get the right care, at the right time, in the right place —all while helping reduce avoidable emergency department visits.
+Health and social care delivery teams ensure people get the right care, at the right time, in the right place.